Reclaiming the Sierra 2015

 In the meantime, check out some of the photos from the event here.

-The Sierra Fund’s awards are annually presented to an organization, an agency, and an individual demonstrating exceptional leadership and initiative in their work to address the impacts of historic mining in California.
+The conference closed in a ballroom abuzz with inspired conversations among attendees, and a presentation awards.
+The Sierra Fund’s Sierra Crest awards are presented to an organization, an agency, and an individual demonstrating exceptional leadership and initiative in their work to address the impacts of historic mining in California.
+This year’s awards were presented to the Geological and Environmental Sciences Department at California State University Chico; the Abandoned Mine Lands Program at Department of Conservation, and Stephen McCord, Ph.D., of McCord Environmental.

 The Sierra Fund is a nonprofit community foundation dedicated to increasing investment in the natural resources and communities of the Sierra Nevada.
 In 2006 we launched our “Reclaiming the Sierra” Initiative to address the long term human health, environmental and cultural impacts of legacy mining in California.
 To learn more about The Sierra Fund, visit our website www.sierrafund.org.